-Plagiarism: Is academic misconduct by presenting as one’s own work the work of another, to include the copying or paraphrasing of another person’s work in an assessment item without acknowledging it as the other person’s work through full and accurate referencing; it applies to assessment presented through a written spoken, electronic, broadcasting, visual, performance or other medium.
-Instances of plagiarism will be reported to the Student Discipline Committee and may result in a finding of misconduct and penalties can be imposed.
+Plagiarism: Is academic misconduct by presenting as one’s own work the work of another, to include the copying or paraphrasing of another person’s work in an assessment item without acknowledging it as the other person’s work through full and accurate referencing; it applies to assessment presented through a written, spoken, electronic, broadcasting, visual, performance, or other medium.
+Instances of plagiarism will be reported to the Student Discipline Committee; may result in a finding of misconduct; and penalties can be imposed.

 Programme Co-ordinator: A staff member who has overall responsibility for organising and administering a paper.

-Programme of Study: The selection of papers taken by a candidate in any one academic year for a particular qualification per the requirements as set out in the University Calendar and School/Faculty handbook.
+Programme of Study: The selection of papers taken by a candidate in any one academic year for a particular qualification per the requirements as set out in the University Calendar and Faculty handbook.

 subject and closely related subjects.